Local integral transforms and global spectral decomposition: Introduction

 \subsection{An application}

 As a proof of concept, we consider in a classical setting the following application of shifted convolution sums in short windows, an instance where the archimedean test function depends on additional parameters.
-This could probably be obtained in a different way, but the explicit formula of Theorem \ref{thm-shift} allows a quick and direct proof in a few pages, without the need to set up a circle method, Voronoi summation, the Kuznetsov formula or any other heavy machinery often employed in this context.
+This could probably be obtained other ways (cf.\ \cite[Theorem 1.12]{GHH}), but the explicit formula of Theorem \ref{thm-shift} allows a quick and direct proof, without the need to set up a circle method, Voronoi summation, the Kuznetsov formula or any other heavy machinery often employed in this context.

 \begin{theorem} Let $1 \leq Y \leq X/10$ be two parameters, $1 \leq b \leq X/2$ an integer.
 Let $f, g$ be two fixed (possibly equal) Hecke--Maa{\ss} eigenforms of level 1.
 Let $V$ be a fixed smooth weight function with support in $[1, 2]$, and let